strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to4.0.6.md

 -->
 ### Migration steps to repair breaking changes

-Add the middleware `strapi::session` to the array in the config file `path: ./config/middlewares.js`.
+Add the `strapi::session` middleware to the array in the middleware configuration file `./config/middlewares.js`.

 ```jsx
 // path: ./config/middlewares.js